vitaly-t/pg-promise/README.md

 var pgpLib = require('pg-promise');
 ```
 ### 2. Configure database connection
-Use one of the two ways to specify connection details:
+Use one of the two ways to specify connection:
 * Configuration object:
 ```javascript
 var cn = {